mohibk0004-del/mohibk0004-del/README.md

 ### 👨‍💻 About Me

-I'm a Computer Science student at Bahria University with a strong passion for Artificial Intelligence, Cybersecurity, and Game Development.
+I'm a Computer Science student with a strong passion for Artificial Intelligence, Cybersecurity, and Game Development.
 When I'm not writing code or building 3D environments, I'm a photographer capturing moments with my Nikon D3500.

 * 🎓 **Current Focus:** Deepening my knowledge in AI, Cybersecurity, and developing my Final Year Project.
 * 🎬 **Creative Professional:** I have nearly 8 years of experience in video editing and graphic design.
 From 2020 to 2025, I worked as a freelance editor, specializing heavily in gaming content.